MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

     Enable-SCDWJob -JobName Transform.Common
     ```

-3. If the MPSync and DWMaintenance ETL jobs are all enabled and running but their individual batch ID has not changed for a long time, or if you use the **Get-SCDWJobModule** cmdlet for specific jobs and you do not see that any module is actually running, check the event log and see if there are any error messages.
+3. If the MPSync and DWMaintenance ETL jobs are all enabled and running but their individual batch ID hasn't changed for a long time, or if you use the **Get-SCDWJobModule** cmdlet for specific jobs and you don't see that any module is actually running, check the event log and see if there are any error messages.
 Sometimes the error message might be many days old and you might need to review many days-worth of events.

 4. Check if the three services: System Center Data Access Service, Microsoft Monitoring Agent, and System Center Management Configuration on the data warehouse management server are actually running.
 On the data warehouse management server, select **Start**, select **Run**, and then enter **Services.msc**.
-In **Services** verify that the following services are running: System Center Data Access Service, Microsoft Monitoring Agent, and System Center Management Configuration.
+In **Services**, verify that the following services are running: System Center Data Access Service, Microsoft Monitoring Agent, and System Center Management Configuration.

     If any of the services aren't running, restart all three services.
 In addition, if all services are actually running, events from the Event Source Data Warehouse and OpsMgr SDK Service are sent to the Operations Manager event log.
 You can use this information as another source to verify whether all the services are running.
 If you don't see events from the Event Source Data Warehouse and OpsMgr SDK Service for a long time, you should restart all three services.